-You work hard and you know it.
+You work hard, and you know it.
 But do you know just how hard you work?
-Let's try to put it into perspective: According to the Organisation for Economic Co-Operation and Development, for the past decade the average American has worked roughly 1,790 hours per year.
-And all too often employees are afraid to use their vacation and sick days out of fear that they will be passed up for promotions or perceived as a worker who is not as dedicated as others.
-The truth is, if you were a worker before the late 1800s, you would have had it far worse.
-How worse, you say?
+Let's try to put it into perspective: according to the Organisation for Economic Co-Operation and Development, for the past decade, the average American has worked roughly 1,790 hours per year.
+All too often, employees are afraid to use their vacation and sick days out of fear that they will be passed up for promotions or perceived as a worker who is not as dedicated as others.
+The truth is, if you were a worker before the late 1800s, you would have had it far worse, and some major achievements in the past decades have helped you get to the place you are today at work.
+How much worse, you may ask?
 Here are some astonishing facts surrounding Labor Day.

 1. The Work Day Surpassed Your Typical 9 to 5